MatMatias/shopper/README.md

   - xargs
   - source
   - export
+  - grep

-  These programs are builtin in most of unix like Operating Systems.
+  These programs are builtin in most unix like Operating Systems.

 - To start the project, run the following command in your terminal:
   ```bash